 In this challenging time, so many people are turning their skills into DIY cosmetics or skincare products.
 As they begin their research on the packaging to house their creations, the first thing they will realize is that there are so many choices out there in the very confusing market!

 This is a common question we get all the time.
-We understand it's very confusing looking at all of the selections of beauty containers and just have no idea which one to purchase.
+We understand it's challenging looking at all of the selections of beauty containers and have no idea which one to purchase.
 Let's take a look at them and break it down to something less complex.

-The measurement you see in the description of the cosmetic jars such as 3 gram, 5 ml, 10 gram, 20 ml and so on is referring to water weight and volume not the weight of the product you want to place inside the container.
-For example, a 3 gram jar will hold 3 gram of water weight or 3 ml of water volume.
+The measurement you see in the description of the cosmetic jars such as 3 gram, 5 ml, 10 gram, 20 ml, and so on refers to water weight and volume, not the weight of the product you want to place inside the container.
+For example, a 3 gram jar will hold 3 grams of water weight or 3 ml of water volume.